 Prodigy Commerce vs Shopify: Solving the Pain Points

-From Shopify to BigCommerce and Volusion to 3dcart, the eCommerce platform market continues to grow and provide a DIY option for shop owners who are willing to pay monthly for an all-in-one solution.
+From Shopify to BigCommerce and Volusion to 3dcart, the eCommerce platform market continues to grow to provide DIY options for shop owners who are willing to pay monthly for an all-in-one solution.

 All of these eCommerce platforms offer similar pricing models and user interfaces: You pay a monthly fee and receive a do-it-yourself eCommerce site builder and all the essentials like domains, apps, hosting, and product management.

-Prodigy management doesn’t see its platform as a direct competitor to the DIY platforms, but rather a way to return store owners to developers and give them a respectable content management system and an impressive eCommerce platform.
+Prodigy management doesn’t see its platform as a direct competitor to the DIY platforms, but rather a way to give the WordPress community a respectable content management system and an impressive eCommerce platform.
 As a bonus, everyone saves money.

 How?
 Well, that’s the main benefit of Prodigy over Shopify.
-A company like Shopify charges the equivalent of 2% – 3% of store revenue as subscriptions and transaction fees, in addition to the standard credit card transaction processing rate and fee.
+A company like Shopify charges the equivalent of 2% – 3% of store revenue from subscriptions and transaction fees, in addition to the standard credit card processing rates.
 And that doesn’t include payments for necessary apps.

 Prodigy doesn’t charge for any of that.
-Quite the opposite, since developers get paid to use Prodigy.
+Quite the opposite, since users can get compensated through the Prodigy Partner Program.

 Prodigy vs Shopify: A Technical Comparison

-From a technical perspective, Shopify, and comparable platforms, provides top-notch eCommerce features wrapped into a neat package for even beginners to try their hand at selling online.
+From a technical perspective, Shopify provides top-notch eCommerce features wrapped into a neat package for even beginners to try their hand at selling online.
 The dashboard is beautiful, apps usually work well, and the store owner doesn’t have to worry about hosting or security.
 However, content management lacks in many areas, from the weak blogging system to the inferior page builder tools.